ash0080/gun.doc.cn/Auth.md

 });
 ```

-Now try running it yourself at https://codepen.io/anon/pen/QajxOz?editors=1012 !
+Try running it yourself at https://codepen.io/anon/pen/QajxOz?editors=1012 !

+Now that you have P2P identities, you can combine it with the logic from the [5min interactive ToDo app tutorial](http://gun.js.org/think.html), to create a list of tweets from the user.

+We'll leave creating the UI to you, since that is harder than building realtime decentralized apps with gun!
+We will follow up with some example apps in the future.
+For now, this is an introduction to getting started with SEA and GUN!

+Feel free to hit us up with questions on the [gitter](https://gitter.im/amark/gun) in the meanwhile.

 Shared objects and private data will be available next with SEA.

-Feel free to hit us up with questions on the [gitter](https://gitter.im/amark/gun) in the meanwhile.

 Cheers,